Society

 Labour

-- Number of employed immigrants increased by 6,900 between years 04/09/2023In total, around 229,300 individuals were employed in the Icelandic labour market in July 2023 according to register-based data.
-The number of employed individuals increased by around 7,900 between years, which corresponds to a 3.6% increase.
-The number of employed immigrants was approximately 51,700 in July and increased by nearly 6,900 between years.
-Figures have […]
+- The number of employed in April increased by 0.2% between years 05/06/2025In total, 217,700 individuals were employed in the Icelandic labour market in April 2025, according to register-based data.
+The number of employed increased by around 500 between years, which corresponds to an increase of 0.2%.
+The number of employed females in April was around 101,700 and the number of males around 115,900.

-- Job vacancy rate 2.5% in the second quarter of 2023 10/08/2023In total, 6,230 jobs were vacant in the Icelandic labour market in the second quarter of 2023 according to Statistics Iceland’s Job Vacancy Survey.
-At the same time, the number of occupied jobs was around 240,300 and the job vacancy rate therefore 2.5%.
+- Job vacancy rate 2% in the first quarter 15/05/2025In total, 4,770 jobs were vacant in the Icelandic labour market in the first quarter of 2025, according to Statistics Iceland’s Job Vacancy survey.
+At the same time, about 230,000 jobs were occupied and the job vacancy rate 2.0%.